Years: 2005 - 2011 Trims:

 What is recommended winter tire pressure for Mercury Mariner?

-Mercury Mariner tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Mercury Mariner tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Mercury Mariner tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for Mercury Mariner.